 If you’re embarking on a new entrepreneurial journey, or you’re looking for a change, expand your brainstorming beyond tangible goods.
 Here, we’ll explore what you can sell on Shopify, including real store examples, app suggestions, and advice to get started.

 - Digital gift cards

-Suggested app: Recurring Memberships allows merchants to sell one-time or recurring memberships online, and can be used for physical businesses (say, a yoga studio) or to manage member-only access to content on a website.
+💡 How to make it work: An app like Bold Memberships allows merchants to sell one-time or recurring memberships online, and can be used for physical businesses (say, a yoga studio) or to manage member-only access to content on a website.

-When your products are frequently used to achieve a specific outcome, there may be an opportunity to sell your time in the form of training or guidance.
-Everyone from interior designers to fitness trainers can use an ecommerce site to book and sell online or in-person consultations.
+Brands that sell physical products can also benefit from adding consultations to the mix—especially if you’re an expert in the field.
 Healthy Habits Living sells nutritional supplements via its online store, and owner Carly Neubert offers personalized nutritional assessments also for purchase on the site.

 4. Digital products